 When you visit the ARA interventional clinic, you will be asked to fill out a short questionnaire, give a health history and get a physical examination.

-You can make steps toward treatment right now by filling out the questionnaire online.
-Our interventional coordinators will evaluate your form and get in touch with you to discuss candidacy for prostate artery embolization (PAE).
+You can make steps toward treatment right now getting in touch with our interventional coordinators at the contacts below.
+They will discuss candidacy for prostate artery embolization (PAE) with you.
 After this, you will meet with the interventional radiologist who will discuss your treatment options and pre-procedure tests.
 Patients will also need a referral to a urologist if they do not currently have one.

 What tests may be needed prior to having the procedure?